Admissions Questions

 The program begins during the summer with courses starting in late May.
 Please note that the program starts in the Summer I session (in May) and not in the Fall semester.

 Full-time students can complete the program in 15 months (including 2 summers).
-Part-time students can complete the program in as little as 27 months.
+Part-time students can complete the program in as little as 27 months (including 3 summers).
 Part-time plans of study need to be approved by the program.

-Can the program be completed on a Part-Time basis?
+Can the MS/AHI program be completed on a Part-Time basis?

-How many credits will I need to complete during the program?
+How many credits will I need to complete during the MS/AHI program?

 The MS/AHI is a 48-credit program.

-In-person classes are held at the Stony Brook Southampton campus.
+In-person classes are typically held at Stony Brook's Southampton campus and at the main campus in Stony Brook.
 Online synchronous classes are typically delivered via Zoom.

 Classes are held in the evenings starting at 6:00 PM ET.
 Classes are typically delivered Monday-Thursday evenings.

 I am a working professional.
-Can I attend this program?
+Can I attend the MS/AHI program?

 Yes.
-To meet the needs of busy professionals, our program can be completed 100% online.
-Our classes are also delivered during weeknights.
+To meet the needs of busy professionals, our classes are delivered during weeknights.
+The program can also be completed 100% online, and/or on a part-time basis.

-What is the difference between the HyFlex mode and the Online mode?
+What is the difference between the HyFlex mode and the Online mode for the MS/AHI program?

 The HyFlex mode is a hybrid format whereby select core classes are offered as a traditional in-person experience and simultaneously as an online synchronous experience.
 Students can choose to attend some or all classes online or in person.